 A commonplace practice of medical patients is growing in popularity with the trademark departments of companies throughout the United States — the legal second opinion.

 With companies demanding more from outside trademark law firms, second legal opinions simply make sense.
-It has been estimated that approximately 40% of companies switch law firms each year, with better value being one of the key-drivers of change.
+According to a Chicago medical malpractice lawyer, it has been estimated that approximately 40% of companies switch law firms each year, with better value being one of the key-drivers of change.
 Second opinions are routinely being sought by in-house trademark counsel to help further mitigate risks and maximize shrinking legal budgets.
 When it comes to managing trademark portfolios and brand enforcement, in-house legal departments are looking at some of the following factors:

 - Priority trademark enforcement.
 Not all trademarks and brand names are created equal to companies.
 Some marks are given greater weight based on annual revenues, marketing budgets, consumer goodwill, and other marketplace factors.
 Outside trademark counsel can help trademark departments create a brand enforcement map that takes into account these priority-based enforcement goals.